garysheng/hyperagentmonorepo/documentation/spec.md

     - Deployed on **Supabase** infrastructure (serverless Edge Functions, hosted Postgres DB).
 3. **Twitter Integration (Pull / Cron Approach)**
     - A scheduled job runs **every hour**.
-    - Authenticates with Twitter using the celebrity’s credentials.
+    - Authenticates with Twitter using the celebrity's credentials.
     - Fetches new DMs since the last check and inserts them into Supabase.

 ---